 When the seas are calm, you can do some decent snorkeling around the rocks and reefs just offshore.
 Masks, snorkels, and fins can be rented at Café de Paris or Coconut Harry’s.
 Bird-watchers should explore the mangrove swamps around the estuary mouth of the Río Nosara.
 Just walk north from Playa Pelada and follow the riverbank; then take the paths into the mangroves.
 In addition to numerous seabird species, you may spot hawks and other raptors, as well as toucans and parrots.

-Hiking & Wildlife Viewing -- Located on land surrounding the Nosara river mouth, the Nosara Biological Reserve ((tel) 2682-0035; www.lagarta.com/reserva.htm) features a network of trails and raised walkways through tropical transitional forests and mangrove swamps.
+Hiking & Wildlife Viewing -- Located on land surrounding the Nosara river mouth, the Nosara Biological Reserve (tel.
+2682-0035) features a network of trails and raised walkways through tropical transitional forests and mangrove swamps.
 More than 270 species of birds have been spotted here.
 This private reserve is owned and managed by Lagarta Lodge, and the trails start right at the hotel.
-Admission is $6.
+Admission is $10.
 Guided tours and guided boat tours are also available.

 Surfing -- With miles of excellent beach breaks and relatively few crowds, this is a great place to surf or to learn how.
-If you want to try to stand up for your first time, check in with Coconut Harry’s Surf Shop ((tel) 2682-0574; www.coconutharrys.com) or Del Mar Surf Camp ((tel) 855/833-5627 in the U.S. and Canada, 2682-1433 in Costa Rica; www.delmarsurfcamp.com).
+If you want to try to stand up for your first time, check in with Coconut Harry’s Surf Shop (tel.
+2682-0574) or Del Mar Surf Camp (tel.
+8385-8535).
 Both offer solo or group lessons, multiday packages with accommodations and meals included, and board rental.

-There are also regular yoga classes throughout the day, as well as the occasional meditation session, offered up at the Harmony Hotel & Spa.
+Yoga -- There are regular yoga classes throughout the day, as well as the occasional meditation session, offered up at the Harmony Hotel & Spa.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.